 Medications are a significant cause of anaphylaxis hospitalization in older people, contributing significantly to anaphylaxis mortality in Australia.
 When giving medications to elderly patients, requesting someone who can provide a correct medical history and history of allergic reactions to any taken drug must be carefully elicited.

 The key to prevention is avoidance of the triggering factors.
 Moreover, there are a few things that you can do to prepare for or avoid allergies in Australia.

 - Know what your allergies are.
 If you are unsure, you can ask your doctor or an allergist.
 Once you know your allergies, please take steps to avoid them.

 - If you are allergic to pollen, you can try to stay indoors when the pollen count is high.

 - You can also use an air purifier in your home and avoid going outside during peak pollen hours.

-- If you are allergic to certain foods, you can make sure to avoid those foods or carry around an adrenaline injector in case of a severe reaction.
+- If you are allergic to certain foods, you can avoid those foods or carry around an adrenaline injector in case of a severe reaction.

-- It is important to keep your allergies under control by taking medication as prescribed and avoiding triggers.
+- It is essential to keep your allergies under control by taking medication as prescribed and avoiding triggers.

 - Bring your mobile phone with you at all times when outdoors

 - Wear an identifier bracelet or jewellery saying you are prone to allergies